Mikrodidakt/bakery/documentation/build-config.md

 The config version is used to mark breaking changes to the build config format currently it is at version 5.
 If the format changes the version will be bumped and bakery will allert that the build config format needs to be migrated to the new format.

-## name
+## name, product & project

-The name is currently both the build config name and the product name this might change but currently this should match the build config name.
+Normaly only the name is needed and the product and project will be set to match the name but sometimes the product and projects needs to be different and can then be set to a specific value that is different from the name of the build config.

 # Product Data